zhouben/fpga_experiment/README.md

 1. add VGA display module, display RGB and France National Flag
 1. add sdram\_vga display experiment.
 The data to display is written into sdram and then VGA module reads it to display.
     1. entry: sdram\_vga\_exp.v
+1. add picoblaze\_uart\_7seg, receive data from uart and display it via 7-segments.
+Integrate picoblaze soft core to accomplish it.